Cabbagetown, Atlanta: History

 The mill, at its height, employed 2,600 people.
 A protracted strike in 1914-15 failed to unionize the factory's workforce.
 For over half a century, Cabbagetown remained home to a tight-knit, homogenous, and semi-isolated community of people whose lives were anchored by the mill, until it closed in 1977.
 While the mill itself was named to the National Register of Historic Places in 1976, the surrounding neighborhood went into a steep decline following the mill closure.

 Accompanying the initialization of Atlanta's intown renaissance in the early 1990s, Cabbagetown underwent tremendous growth.
 As with many other east side neighborhoods, revitalization was sparked by an influx of artists in the 1980s, including Panorama Ray, who operated a photo gallery on the main drag, Carroll Street.
 Since his death in 1997, Carroll Street has become the home popular restaurants and serves as a neighborhood gathering spot.

-Beginning in 1996, the mill itself has been renovated into the nation's largest residential loft community — the Fulton Cotton Mill Lofts — which houses everyone from artists and musicians to business professionals.
+Beginning in 1996, the mill itself was renovated as the Fulton Cotton Mill Lofts, which the developer described as "the nation's largest residential loft community".
 In April 1999, a five-alarm fire severely damaged the east building which was still being renovated and several nearby homes were destroyed.
 The lofts nevertheless opened the following year.
 However, a tornado in March 2008 damaged parts of the loft complex and many of the historic homes and businesses in Cabbagetown.

 Culture

 The Krog Street Tunnel, which connects Cabbagetown and Inman Park, has become the city's centerpoint for street art.
 Street art, tags and graffiti are present in the Krog Street Tunnel and in adjacent areas of Reynoldstown notably the wall of the CSX Hulsey railyard along Wylie Street.
 The art in Cabbagetown is managed by the Wallkeepers Committee of the Cabbagetown Initiative, who in 2012 allowed La Pandilla from Puerto Rico and Trek Matthews from Atlanta to paint two murals at the request of the Living Walls street art organization.

 Forward Warrior is an annual live street art painting event founded by Atlanta Artist Peter Ferrari.
-In recent years, Forward Warrior has covered the walls along Wylie Street and Tennelle Streset in Cabbagetown with dozens of works of street art.
+In recent years, Forward Warrior has covered the walls along Wylie Street and Tennelle Street in Cabbagetown with dozens of works of street art.
 Several of the murals created for Forward Warrior are mapped on the Atlanta Street Art Map.

 The neighborhood's main festival is Chomp and Stomp, a bluegrass and chili festival that occurs in November.
 Over the past few years, Chomp and Stomp has included a 5k run and upwards of 16,000 attendees.